Marketcircle/AXElements/README.markdown

 AXElements is documented using YARD, and includes a few small tutorials in the `docs` directory.
 The starting point is [here](docs/AXElements.markdown).

-## General TODO

-- better super class choosing when creating classes at run time
-  + a close button should be the subclass of a button, but you may need to also create the button class, but in this case superclass should be the general role of the element
-    * then we can search using #kind_of instead of #is_a, though I am not convinced that this change would be beneficial
-- switch to RedCarpet when YARD supports it
-  + remember to update all documentation for new advantages

 ## Test Suite

 The nature of this library requires that the tests take over your